rashid-m/corbettmaths/specs/pdex.md

 ## Introduction

-The first generation of exchanges is centralized exchanges like Binance and Coinbase.
-The second generation of exchanges is decentralized exchanges (DEX) like Bancor, Kyber, and Uniswap. pDEX is an upgraded version of DEX.
-Like DEX, it's trustless.
-And it provides additional features like privacy via zero-knowledge proofs, high throughput via sharding, and inter-blockchain trading via interoperable bridges.
+The first generation of exchanges includes centralized exchanges like Binance and Coinbase.
+The second generation of exchanges comprises of decentralized exchanges (DEX) like Bancor, Kyber, and Uniswap. pDEX is an upgraded DEX.
+Like decentralized exchanges, it is trustless.
+It also implements additional features such as privacy via zero-knowledge proofs, high throughput via sharding, low latency via automated market making, and inter-blockchain trading via interoperable bridges.

 |                   | DEX   | pDEX  |
 | ---------         | ------| --    |